HowProgrammingWorks/SelfAssessment/Skills/Programming.md

   - variable 🖐️ used
   - constant 🖐️ used
   - scalar 🖐️ used
-  - literal 🖐️ used
+  - literal
   - expression 🖐️ used
-  - heap 🖐️ used
+  - heap
   - function 🖐️ used
-  - procedure 🖐️ used
+  - procedure 👂 heard
-  - method 🖐️ used
+  - method 🎓 known
-  - class 🖐️ used
+  - class 🎓 known
-  - prototype 🖐️ used
+  - prototype 🎓 known
   - event 🖐️ used
-  - type 🖐️ used
+  - type 🎓 known
   - primitive types 👂 heard
   - reference types
   - flag